aap-soc/Virtualisation-Lab/docs/troubleshooting-notes.md

 1- A warning at the bottom of the VirtualBox settings window:
     "Invalid settings detected"

-2- When clicking the warning icon, the tooltip read:
+2- When clicking the warning icon, the tool tip read:
    "Display: Screen page -  The virtual machine is configured to use a graphics controller other than the recommended one (VMSVGA).
 Please consider switching unless you have a reason to keep the currently selected graphics controller."

 3- Once Ubuntu booted, the mouse cursor was not visible inside the VM window- making it impossible to confirm whether clicks were registering or navigate the desktop reliably.